JohanMabille/navigating-jupyter-landscape/index.md

 - Agnostic to the language
 - `jupyter_client` is the reference implementation in Python
 - `xeus` is the reference implementation in C++
-- implementations rely on ZeroMQ
+- Implementations rely on ZeroMQ

 ![bg fit right:30%](https://xeus.readthedocs.io/en/latest/_images/jupyter_archi.svg)